Cyclic Nullspace Coordination: Perpetual Flight of Aerial Carriers for Static Suspension: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This work demonstrated the compatibility of non-stop carrier flights with keeping constant the pose of cable-suspended loads for any $n\geq3$ non-stop flying carriers.
-We proposed and formally derived a novel method to generate coordinated trajectories allowing the non-stop carriers to hold the load in a static equilibrium.
-We reported numerical results in support of the method.
+This work demonstrated the compatibility of non-stop carrier flights with keeping the pose of cable-suspended loads constant for any $n\geq3$ non-stop flying carriers.
+We proposed and formally derived a novel method to generate coordinated trajectories, allowing the non-stop carriers to hold the load in a static equilibrium.
+We reported numerical and experimental results in support of the method.

-Relevant future work concerns the design of an optimal planning algorithm that generates smooth non-stop trajectories accounting for obstacle avoidance and constraints on the state and input of the system, including fixed-wind carrier dynamics.
-Moreover, while this work is focused on the planning problem, with the control loop closed on the carriers' state, in the future, such trajectories could be embedded in an online optimization-based control method that closes the loop on the load state.
-This should allow bringing the load pose error to zero even in the presence of system uncertainties and disturbances.
+Relevant future work concerns the design of an optimal planning algorithm that generates smooth non-stop trajectories accounting for obstacle avoidance.
 A more realistic simulator will be developed to start assessing the practical applicability of the manipulation method.
-From an analytical point of view, the identification of families of trajectories compatible with the considered problem, and the rigorous study of how the method's parameters affect such trajectories remains an open and interesting point.
-Eventually, experimental tests will be carried out on non-stop flying carriers after considering possible necessary mechatronic adaptations.
+From an analytical point of view, the identification of families of trajectories compatible with the considered problem and the rigorous study of how the method's parameters affect such trajectories remain an open and interesting point.
+Another interesting direction for extending the work is studying the most general internal-force allocation that does not restrict the internal force of each cable on a 2D plane.
+Eventually, experimental tests will be carried out on non-stop flying carriers after considering possible necessary hardware and software vehicle adaptations.
+The energy efficiency of the proposed manipulation concept will then be assessed experimentally.

-\begin{acks} This work was partially funded by the Horizon Europe research and innovation programs under agreement no. 101059875 (Flyflic) and agreement no. 101120732 (Autoassess). \end{acks}
+\begin{IEEEbiography}[{ }]{Chiara Gabellieri} received her Ph.D. in Information Engineering in 2021, her MSc. in Robotics and Automation Engineering with honors in 2017, and her BSc. in Bioengineering in 2014 from the University of Pisa.
+She is an Assistant Professor in the Robotics and Mechatronics group at the University of Twente, in the Netherlands, where she also received the Marie Skłodowska-Curie postdoctoral fellowship in 2022.
+She was at LAAS-CNRS in Toulouse, France, in 2018, and a visiting Ph.D. student at the German Aerospace Center (DLR) in 2020.
+She is an Associate Editor (AE) for the IEEE RA-L. She works on modeling and control for aerial robotic manipulation. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yaolei Shen} received the B.Eng. and M.Eng.~degree in mechanical engineering from Northwestern Polytechnical University, Xi'an, China, in 2019 and 2022, respectively.
+He is currently a Ph.D. candidate in the Robotics and Mechatronics group at the University of Twente, the Netherlands.